helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 The Helidon API stability processor rejects Incubating API usage by default.
-The `warn` setting allows Data JDBC usage and reports a compiler warning.
+The `warn` setting permits Data JDBC usage and reports a compiler warning.
 To
-retain the default policy elsewhere, apply
+retain the default policy for other code, apply
 `@SuppressWarnings(Api.SUPPRESS_INCUBATING)` only to the package, type, or
 method that uses Data JDBC.
 The constant is declared by
 `io.helidon.common.Api`.